Roberto Clemente, a Hero On and Off the Baseball Field

 "Of the many, many people I have met in this dynamic radio and television line of work, I haven't met anybody with such incredible qualities of humanism and discipline, of being a good father, a good son.
 Roberto was an exemplary human being,"

-Martinez said that he also lived with Clemente's moments of humanism in Nicaragua, among them seeing to the care of a legless boy of limited resources.
+Martinez said that he also witnessed Clemente's humanitarianism in Nicaragua, among notable moments when Clemente saw to the care of a legless boy of limited resources.
 The boy's parents could not provide a prosthetic leg.
 Clemente made arrangements for the boy and his mother to travel to the US at his expense (unfortunately, the trip was never accomplished.)

-As Clemente became more comfortable with his career and his place on the Pirates team, he evolved into more publicly known charity.
+As Clemente became more comfortable with his career and his place on the Pirates team, he participated in more publicly known charitable acts.
 In 1972, he signed on as a representative with Eastern Airlines, which enabled him to visit places of scarce economic resources throughout the United States and Latin America.
 In addition, Clemente agreed to participate in two film projects: one involving filming various children in Pittsburgh, and the other a tribute to the Pirates' play-by-play announcer, Bob Prince.

 Clemente's Achievements and Records

-Known for his hitting prowess and his unbelievably accurate, strong throwing arm (from the outfield all the way in to home plate), Roberto Clemente enjoyed a career with a .317 lifetime batting average and achieving an even 3,000 hits.
+Known for his hitting prowess and his unbelievably accurate, strong throwing arm (he could throw from the outfield all the way in to home plate), Roberto Clemente enjoyed a career with a .317 lifetime batting average and achieving an even 3,000 hits.
 Furthermore, he was the Pittsburgh Pirates All-Time Total Bases Leader (4,492).